jp-clarke/cafe-donburi/README.md

     - Navigate to booking page to repeat visual inspection of layout.
     - Test booking form works as expected, including back and submit buttons, using https://formdump.codeinstitute.net/

 - Responsive design was tested primarily using Chrome DevTools across standard screen sizes from desktop (1920x1080) down to small mobile (320x480).
-Transitions between media query breakpoints were observed.
+Transitions between all media query breakpoints were observed.
 Testing was also conducted on several available hardware devices within the above range of screen sizes.

+### Bugs

 ### Validator Testing